 DuPage County Family Law Attorneys

-Our divorce and family law attorneys at Mirabella, Kincaid, Frederick & Mirabella, LLC, have extensive experience helping our clients navigate the process of divorce.
-Our senior attorney, Joseph F. Mirabella, Jr., has been practicing divorce and family law for more than forty years, and is known throughout DuPage County as an attorney with integrity and dedicated to keeping costs reasonable and crafting settlements in favor of our clients.
-When you consult one of our divorce lawyers at Mirabella, Kincaid, Frederick & Mirabella, LLC, we will thoroughly discuss the legal procedure, your options and the costs of divorce.
+Our divorce and family law attorneys at Mirabella, Kincaid, Frederick & Mirabella, LLC have extensive experience helping our clients navigate the process of divorce.
+Our attorneys have decades of experience practicing divorce and family law, and we are known throughout DuPage County for our integrity and dedication to keeping costs reasonable and crafting settlements in favor of our clients.
+When you consult one of our divorce lawyers at Mirabella, Kincaid, Frederick & Mirabella, LLC, we will thoroughly discuss the legal procedures, your options, and the costs of divorce.
 We want you to be knowledgeable about the process and comfortable with us as your attorneys during this difficult time.
-Contact an experienced and compassionate divorce attorney at Mirabella, Kincaid, Frederick & Mirabella, LLC.
+Contact an experienced and compassionate divorce attorney at Mirabella, Kincaid, Frederick & Mirabella, LLC or call our office at 630-665-7300.

-Divorce and family law attorneys providing vigorous and skilled representation to clients in the western suburbs of Chicago, Illinois, including Wheaton, Naperville, Oak Brook, and Carol Stream; and throughout Cook County, DuPage County, Will County, and Kendall County
+Our divorce and family law attorneys provide vigorous and skilled representation to clients in the western suburbs of Chicago, Illinois, including Wheaton, Naperville, Oak Brook, and Carol Stream.
+We serve clients throughout Cook County, DuPage County, Will County, and Kendall County.

 Family Law Overview

-In Illinois there are clearly defined guidelines for child support and courts take the enforcement of child support orders seriously.
-It is often helpful to consult an experienced child support attorney to learn your rights whether you are the person receiving support or the person making payments.
+In Illinois there are clearly defined guidelines for child support, and courts take the enforcement of child support orders seriously.
+It is often helpful to consult with an experienced child support attorney to learn your rights as you address these matters.
+Whether you are the person receiving support or the person making payments, you will want to be sure child support orders are establshed correctly that will cover your children's onging needs, including their basic daily expenses and additional costs related to education, child care, medical treatment, or extracurricular activities.

 Custody and Visitation